 The PLA publish "tidal differences" which give the average time difference between high tide at London Bridge and at other locations further upstream, and similarly for low tides.
 Until 2011, I added these on to the predicted London Bridge times to give the local tide times.
 But the published differences are only averages, and in practice the tides move up the river at different speeds.

 What I have done for the last few years is to estimate the speed of each individual high tide from the predicted times for Chelsea Bridge and Richmond Lock, and to calculate the local tide times based on that.
 This should give more accurate times than the averages used previously.
-The 2014 tables use the same technique to estimate the low tide times too.
+Since 2014, I've used the same technique to estimate the low tide times too.

 If you have any other queries about tides or this website, have a look at the FAQ page to see if you can find the answer there.